 The existing road network is able to service the additional traffic generated by the proposed development subject to intersection works where the access road meets Woy Woy Road.
-Heavy vehicle access will be required from the Kariong end of Woy Woy Road.

 The site is outside of Council's water and sewerage service areas so adequate arrangements would have to be made for the onsite collection of rainwater/runoff and disposal of wastewater.